Save More, Stress Less

 The Snowball Method

-One of the best ways he has found for eliminating debt is the Snowball Method, in which you pay off your outstanding balances, from smallest to largest.
+Using the Snowball Method you pay off your outstanding balances, from smallest to largest.

 For instance, if you owe $50 on a Visa card and $100 on a Discover card, then first pay off the Visa.